jhiggs15/The-Game-Of-Life/README.md

 2. the pattern of organisms is unchanged from one generation to the next, or
 3. a predefined number of generations is reached.

-before the desired number of generations then the game terminates early.
+before the desired number of generations then the game terminates.

 Your program should accept 3-5 command line arguments with the following syntax:\
 % ./life threads filename generations print input